yurimaks/csdd_chrome_extension/README.md

 3. Sign in at https://e.csdd.lv/examp/
 4. Open Chrome's console in DevTool (F12) and go to the date selector page

-After that the extension will automatically update the page and notify (play sound) if new dates become available
+After that the extension will automatically update the page and notify (play a sound) if new dates become available